winksaville/csgrs/readme.md

 ---

 ## Roadmap / Todo
-- transition all extrudes over to CCShape native / polygon secondary, disengage chulls
+- transition all extrudes over to Polygon/Multipolygon native / polygon secondary, disengage chulls
-- transition text to CCShape, which can then be extruded / tessellated through the normal means
+- transition text to Polygon/Multipolygon, which can then be extruded / tessellated through the normal means
 - check flatten() works on polygons and flattens to polylines, same for slice
 - fix shape of reuleaux
 - fix metaballs_2d
 - fix intersect_cube_sphere, subtract_cube_sphere
-- make improved use of the bounding box index in CCShape to speed operations
 - fix up error handling with result types
 - ray intersection (singular)
 - expose cavalier_contour Polyline traits on 2D shapes